Pushpendra-Kumar-Ahirwar/Mega-Blog/README.md

 3. Set up environment variables:

-    Create a `.env` file in the root of the project and add your Appwrite credentials, Google and GitHub client IDs, and other environment variables:
+    Create a `.env` file in the root of the project and add your Appwrite credentials, and other environment variables:

     ```env
     REACT_APP_APPWRITE_ENDPOINT=https://appwrite.io/v1